Nitin2806/CondorMarket-Dashboard/README.md

   - Edit Order: Update order status and details.
   - Delete Order: Remove orders from the list.

-- **Customer Management**
+- **User Management**
-  - View Customers: List all customers with their details.
+  - View Users: List all customers with their details.
-  - Manage Customer Orders: View orders placed by each customer.
+  - Manage User Orders: View orders placed by each user.

 ## Project Structure